Language Policy Forum 2019

 Language policy: Lenses, layers, entry points

 Our 2019 conference leads on from our highly successful inaugural conference in 2018 at Sheffield Hallam University, UK, where delegates from over 20 countries met to discuss a diversity of issues in language policy.
 This year we hope to attract another vibrant, diverse, international and interdisciplinary crowd.
 Welcome all!

-The local organising committee: Rachel O'Neill (chair), Florence Bonacina-Pugh and Hao Zhang.
+The local organising committee: Rachel O'Neill (chair), Wilson McLeod, Florence Bonacina-Pugh, Hao Zhang and Mai Nguyen.

 Joining the Language Policy BAAL SIG